The Silent Epidemic

 What is Considered Domestic Violence?

 According to New Jersey law, domestic violence is defined as abusive behavior by one intimate partner against another.
+It is abusive behavior used by one partner to gain or maintain control over another intimate partner.
 That behavior can be physical, sexual, or emotional abuse.
 It can also be just the threat of violence against your partner.
 The frequency and severity changes from case to case.

 Domestic violence is a serious crime.
 According to the National Coalition Against Domestic Violence, 1 in 4 women and 1 in 7 men 18 and older have been victims of severe physical violence by an intimate partner within their lifetime.
 In its annual report, the New Jersey State Police stated that it had 63,420 domestic violence reports in 2016, an increase over 2015 numbers.
 The majority of victims are female; however, what’s a more depressing statistic is children were either actively involved or present in 28 percent of domestic violence offenses in 2016.